-- developing accessible, effective and practical material to support the model WHS legislative framework which aids understanding and compliance, particularly for small business
+- developing accessible, effective and practical material to support the model WHS legislative framework to aid understanding and compliance, particularly for small business

 - collecting, analysing and disseminating high quality evidence

 - collaborating with our national and international counterparts, and

 - increasing awareness and education through the Virtual Seminar Series and National Safe Work Month.

 How we will measure our performance

 Our performance in delivering the activities identified in this plan will be measured against the Key Performance Indicators included in the 2020–2021 Safe Work Australia Budget Statements and reported in the Safe Work Australia Annual Report.